 While TOFINO is showing the effects of its ever-increasing tourist influx, locals are keeping development to a minimum, clearly realizing they have a vested interest in preserving the salty, waterfront charm that brought them – and visitors – here in the first place.
 Sleepy in the off-season, the place erupts into a frenzy during the summer.

 Crowning a narrow spit, the fishing village is graced with magnificent views.
 There’s an unexpectedly rich restaurant scene, as well as top-notch accommodation and a wide variety of boat and seaplane tours.
 Most of the latter have a whale-watching, surfing (Canada’s best surf is close at hand) and fishing angle or provide a means to travel out to the nearby islands and hot springs.

-Two fine beaches lie southeast of town: MacKenzie Beach and Chestermano Beach (for access to the latter take Lynn Rd right just beyond the Dolphin Motel).
-The quietest beach around is Templar: ask at the visitor centre for directions.
+Three fine beaches lie southeast of town: MacKenzie Beach, Cox Bay and Chestermano Beach (for access to the latter take Lynn Rd right just beyond the Dolphin Motel).
+The quietest beach around is Tonquin: ask at the visitor centre for directions.